Is Vasectomy Reversal right for you?

 After vasectomy, couples do have a choice of treatment, reversal or to go straight to IVF (ICSI).
-We feel very strongly that reversal is clearly the procedure of first choice.
-Successful reversal gives the couple enables the couple to enjoy an infinite number of chances to have a natural baby between them.
+We feel very strongly that reversal can be clearly the procedure of first choice for many.
+Successful reversal enables the couple to enjoy an infinite number of chances to have a natural baby between them.
 We find that patients are sometimes mis-informed about the potential success of reversal by doctors and others, an attitude which probably goes back to the pre-microsurgery days.
+Those men with femal partners over 40 may have to think carefully if it is okay to have a reversal and wait for nearly 12 months to see the return of fertility while their partners biological clock is ticking fast.
+IVF may be a preferable option for some though many of those men do chose reversal to achieve a possible natural pregnancy.

 Post Vasectomy Pain (PVP).

 This is a chronic relapsing testicular ache suffered by a small percentage of men after vasectomy.
 Whilst there has been some controversy over the cause of this there can be little doubt that PVP is caused by the pressure increase below the vasectomy site which follows vasectomy.
 The principal effect is to stretch the epididymis which is painful to some men.
 The other options for managing post-vasectomy pain will be to take advice from pain clinician or consider removal of the thickened tubes (epidydimis) or in extreme cases removal of testis.

 A small minority of patients this but a real reason for reversal none the less.
 A few men just want to go back to the way they felt before vasectomy as they believe that sex is not the same after vasectomy.
 All in the mind?
 Well, maybe, but may feel that sex is not the same after vasectomy.
 Some choose to have the vasectomy reversed..